 Get under the skin of Newfoundland.
-Your stay begins on the breathtaking Avalon and Bonavista Peninsulas and concludes at Fogo Island.
+Your stay begins on the breathtaking Avalon Peninsula and concludes at Fogo Island.
 It's a gastro-cultural adventure that your senses will never forget.
 Your trip will be steeped in local characters, spectacular wildlife and wide-ranging memorable dining experiences, from the exquisite to the edgy.
 We have based the CapeRace Culinary Adventure on our award-winning original Eco-Culture Experience™ trip.
 While traveling from St. John’s to Fogo Island, our custom written personal travel guidebook will lead you to many gastro-cultural experiences powered by colourful characters, local fun, indigenous music and cultural surprises that you'll only ever experience in Newfoundland.

-Meet renowned Newfoundland chefs such as Todd Perrin, (Canada’s Top Chef contestant) of Mallard Restaurant and Jeremy Charles of award-winning Raymond's Fine Dining along with Murray McDonald from the Fogo Island Inn.
+Meet renowned Newfoundland chefs such as Todd Perrin, (Canada’s Top Chef contestant) of Mallard Restaurant and Jeremy Charles of award-winning Raymond's Fine Dining along with Jonathan Gushue from the Fogo Island Inn.
 Find out why the top chefs use wild rabbit and moose and foraged berries or be the judge of the best fish & chips in town, a battle raging between two St. John's restaurants that have sat side by side since 1951.
 Drop in on a 75-year old family business that still serves up take-out baked turkey legs over an ancient counter.
 Tour the QV Craft Brewery at Quidi Vidi Village and taste many of their craft beers including QV Iceberg Beer, made from 30,000 year old glacial ice.
-Walk in on their weekly ocean-side kitchen party held every Friday afternoon.
+Walk in on their weekly ocean-side kitchen party held every afternoon.

 Backstage Kitchen Pass